LCSmith87/MyReads/README.md

 #### Code Functionality

-- [ ] Component state is passed down from parent->child with proper React paradigms such as not directly setting state.
+- [ ] Component state is passed down from parent->child with proper React paradigms such as not directly setting state
 - [ ] Books have the same state on both pages

 ### Additional Features